At On Course there are three different rates for boarding. The rates vary depending on the location of the stalls.

 • Optional soaked Beet Pulp in the evenings

-• Supplements, Medication and/or electrolytes added to the feeds upon request
+• Supplements, Medication and/or electrolytes added to the feed upon request

 • Mineral blocks are provided in each stall.